CarterBland/ratliff-repairs/data/services/service-01.md

 ---
-title: 'Residential'
+title: 'Painting'
 icon: 'AiOutlineHome'
 ---

-We provide all materials, labor, equip ensure a safe and secure
+We offer painting services to give your space a fresh, new look that can help improve its aesthetic appeal.